Androids and Airships

 True they were kidnapping him, but that was better than assassinating him as he'd considered they might.
-He might have screamed a month before, and would have doubtlessly put up a struggle but he had already been kidnapped in a way, now there had simply been a shift in his handlers.
+He might have screamed a month before, and would have doubtlessly put up a struggle, but he had already been kidnapped in a way.
+Now there had simply been a shift in his handlers.
 If they got him out of this cave, he hardly cared what flag they carried.

-The other was emptying his deafening weapon upon the few guards that were challenging the flamethrower, or at least he assumed for he couldn't see in his current position.
+The other was emptying his deafening weapon upon the few guards that were challenging the flamethrower, or at least he assumed for he couldn't see in his current position but only hear.
 His captor returned to the elevator but before he could throw the switch or call back his allies there was a crack and Levi was heaved to the floor as the meta stumbled.
 The iron cage rattled as Levi struck the ground and stared upwards.
-The light from high within the shaft revealed dust as it showered upon him and watched as the meta turned about to get his own dose of shelling.
+The light from high within the shaft revealed dust as it showered upon him as the meta turned about to get his own dose of shelling.
 He slapped the large button that should of caused the elevator to rise but it remained still and after hitting once more while under constant if cautious fire and realizing that it was not going to obey, turned to face Levi.

-Levi shuddered and his mind blanked then reacted as quickly as the man reached out for him.
-The meta would kill him now, escape was impossible, bargaining was as well.
-Neither side would allow the other a chance to escape with him, it was the now deceased general that warned of this.
-Better to destroy this meta called Levi then risk him being captured by another and now he was in danger.
 Separate his head from his body, break his spine, crush his mind and on and on.
 So many ways to die and so few ways to live.
 But as he reached up and caught the man's descending hands with both of his own, their minds connected as before and Levi had no choice but to absorb his memories or let them cycle endlessly through his mind.

 No there was a difference, for there was an outsource, a release for the information.
 He sent a single thought down this link and it came back out in the river of incoming data.
 It was the meta, he was holding the meta with both arms this time instead of only one and it was clear that one hand could only take in information and the other give it.
 And through the chaos, a concept arose.
-If he could take information and force it upon some one, could he alter it?
+If he could take information and force it upon some one, could he alter its very foundation?